team-s0l1d1ty/team-s0l1d1ty/README.md

 - 👋 Hi, We are @team-s0l1d1ty
 - 👀 We are interested in ...
    - the application of blockchain technology to solve problems
+   - Application Security Tooling
 - 🌱 We are currently doing ...
+   -  developing APIMap, an API Specific Security Testing Tool
+- Achievements & Past Projects
+   - :2nd_place_medal: [Jaga The Stack - Stack the Code Hackathon](https://jts.tech.gov.sg/2022/stack-the-codes)
    -  Co-Development with Govtech on [Project S0l1d1ty](https://github.com/team-s0l1d1ty/Project-S0l1d1ty)
-- Achievements
-   - :2nd_place_medal: [Jaga The Stack - Stack the Code Hackathon](https://jts.tech.gov.sg/2022/stack-the-codes)
 - 📫 How to reach us ...
    - s0l1d1ty.evm@gmail.com